 With an eye toward answering many of these lingering questions about PCOS, Legro has taken a leadership role in an array of medical center studies on the condition.
 These new investigations include examining the effect of the combination therapy of lifestyle changes and metformin on adult and juvenile PCOS patients, the efficacy of Clomiphene Citrate or letrozole on the likelihood of successful pregnancy in women with PCOS, the effect of pretreatment with weight loss or oral contraceptive pill on ovulation and pregnancy rates in women with PCOS, a widespread study to locate the genes for PCOS, and a study to determine if pregnant women with PCOS are more prone to developing gestational diabetes than non-PCOS pregnant women.
+With technology advancing so quickly, it’s become easy to perform the boy or girl prediction test.
 He also cited an upcoming study to examine the role of vitamin D on PCOS, including the lack of the vitamin and whether vitamin D supplements are of any consequential benefit in PCOS patients.
 Other future studies also will try to determine a PCOS patient’s risk for developing diabetes and more detailed family-related studies looking at patients’ dispositions toward PCOS by studying the genetic relationship between patients and their siblings.

 Legro is quick to suggest that one of the more common problems in PCOS investigations is that too many researchers don’t stop and question current practice methods, noting that there is now some contrarian thought that weight loss doesn’t have much of an effect on PCOS and PCOS-related conditions.
 “It is a challenging, two-sided hypothesis,” Legro noted.